briggsb9/gptvision-property-maintenance-demo/README.md

 ### Using existing resources

+Follow the steps below if using your own Azure resources.
+If you executed the 'start from scratch' commands above, this step should be skipped.

 The following Azure resources are required:
 - **Azure Storage Account**: For storing images.
 - **Azure OpenAI Service**: To generate image descriptions and vector embeddings.
 Must be in a region that supports gpt-4-turbo version turbo-2024-04-09, check [here.](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-model-availability)